how to heal from trust issues after trauma

 (whether you’ve simply grown out of it, it brings back unwanted memories and triggers, or you don’t have the resources/places/people around you anymore to do them.)

-write a list on those too.
+write those down too.

-what i loved about today and what made me smile.
+write two columns – what i loved about today and what made me smile.

-i love the beach, reading, long walks, cooking, training for my sport, learning something new and i love camping.
+a few of the things i love are; the beach, reading, long walks, cooking, training for my sport, learning something new and camping.

 1. look at my list,

-and finally 3. i go and do it.
+3. i go and do it

 this is the beautiful beginning of a loving relationship with yourself.

-this was an essential part for my healing journey, as i was able to learn more about my body, actually acknowledge my feelings, discover coping mechanisms, and begin to forgive myself.
+this practice was essential in my healing journey, as it helped me understand my body, acknowledge my feelings, discover coping mechanisms, and begin to forgive myself.

 with others